Douglas Haig, 1st Earl Haig: Aldershot

+British and French officers at French manoeuvres, 1914.
+Lieutenant General Haig is sat in the front row on the extreme right.

 Haig left India in December 1911, and took up an appointment as GOC Aldershot Command (which had the 1st and 2nd divisions and the 1st Cavalry Brigade under its command) in March 1912.
 In May he was appointed colonel of the 17th Lancers, in succession to Major General Thomas Cooke.

 In the Army Manoeuvres of 1912 he was decisively beaten by Lieutenant General Sir James Grierson despite having the odds in his favour, because of Grierson's superior use of air reconnaissance.
 At dinner afterwards Haig abandoned his prepared text, and although he wrote that his remarks were "well received", John Charteris recorded that they were "unintelligible and unbearably dull" and that the visiting dignitaries fell asleep.
 Haig's poor public speaking skills aside, the manoeuvres were thought to have shown the reformed army efficient.
 In June 1913 he was appointed a Knight Commander of the Order of the Bath (KCB) in the 1913 Birthday Honours.